Rosy McEwen

-Rosy McEwen is a British actress from London.
-She won the best lead performance award at the British Independent Film Awards in December 2022 for her role as Jean in the British feature film Blue Jean.
+Rosy McEwen is a British actress.
+She won a British Independent Film Award for her performance in Blue Jean (2022).
+On television, she is known for her roles in the TNT series The Alienist (2020) and the Channel 4 drama Close to Me (2021).
+Her other films include Vesper (2022).

 Early life

 McEwen attended an all-girls Catholic school in London.
-When she was 12 she auditioned for the film adaptation of Atonement.
-McEwen got down to the final two but the role went to Saoirse Ronan.
-McEwen attended the University of Leeds and studied the history of art.
-After that she attended drama school at the Bristol Old Vic.
-Born with the surname Byrne, she took the name McEwen (her mothers maiden name) to avoid confusion with the actress Rose Byrne.
+When she was 12, she auditioned for the film adaptation of Atonement and made it to the final two against Saoirse Ronan.

+McEwen studied History of Art at the University of Leeds and then trained at the Bristol Old Vic Theatre School.
+Born with the surname Byrne, she took her mother's maiden name McEwen to avoid confusion with fellow actress Rose Byrne.
 McEwen had a role in The Cherry Orchard at the Bristol Old Vic and the Manchester Royal Exchange.
 She also had early television roles in Cranford and Waking The Dead.

 Career

-Stage roles
+Stage

 McEwen spent time with the Royal Shakespeare Company and won acclaim for her performances in Timon of Athens and Tamburlaine.
-McEwen appeared as Desdemona in Clint Dyer’s production of Othello at the Royal National Theatre in London, a role The Evening Standard said she “knocked out of the park”.
+McEwen appeared as Desdemona in Clint Dyer's production of Othello at the Royal National Theatre in London, a role The Evening Standard said she “knocked out of the park”.

-Screen roles
+Television and film

-On screen she appeared with Luke Evans and Dakota Fanning in the Netflix series The Alienist.
+On screen, she appeared with Luke Evans and Dakota Fanning in the Netflix series The Alienist.
 She played Christopher Eccleston’s daughter in the Channel 4 miniseries Close to Me and alongside Eddie Marsan in the science fiction film Vesper.
-She also has an upcoming role in the Rosemary’s Baby prequel, Apartment 7A alongside Julia Garner.
+She also had a role in the Rosemary’s Baby prequel, Apartment 7A alongside Julia Garner.

-Blue Jean

 McEwen had the lead role in the film Blue Jean released in the United Kingdom in February 2023.
 Her performance was variously described as a “revelation”, “riveting”, and “excellent”, as well as being “a powerful, internalised performance”.
 For the portrayal McEwen earned the award for best lead performance at the British Independent Film Awards in December 2022, a category in which McEwen beat Sally Hawkins, Florence Pugh and Bill Nighy.